ibm-cloud-docs/pattern-watson-speech-vision/overview.md

 3 Compute on IBM Cloud through VPC/ROKS: Enables the deployment of compute workloads into a Virtual Private Cloud (VPC) or Red Hat OpenShift (ROKS), providing isolation and security for cloud-based infrastructure.

 4 Watson X services: A set of cognitive computing capabilities, such as natural language processing, computer vision, and machine learning, designed to help organizations solve complex problems through AI-powered insights.
-Provides Retrieval Augmentation Generation (RAG) to do Text Retrieval and Text Generation allowing users to interact with documents.
+Provides Retrieval Augmentated Generation (RAG) to do Text Retrieval and Text Generation allowing users to interact with documents.

-5 Enhanced user experience via Watson STT and TTS: Improves the way humans interact with machines by leveraging IBM Watson's Speech-to-Text (STT) and Text-to-Speech (TTS) capabilities for more natural language-based interfaces.
+5 Enhanced user experience via Watson Speech to Text (STT) and Text to Speech (TTS): Improves the way humans interact with machines by leveraging IBM Watson's Speech-to-Text (STT) and Text-to-Speech (TTS) capabilities for more natural language-based interfaces.

 6 Maximo Visual Inspection: A visual inspection feature within Maximo, an asset management platform, that enables users to capture and analyze video evidence of equipment or facility conditions, streamlining maintenance workflows and decision-making processes.